andrew-dsi/andrew-dsi.github.io/_posts/2025-11-19-gen-ai-sql-agent-bot.md

 2. Uses the tools provided by LangChain’s SQL toolkit to understand the schema and data
 3. Generates a query that follows our design rules
 4. Executes it against the database
-5. Summarises the results clearly for the user
+5. Summarises the results clearly for the user, in natural language

 This makes the agent both **powerful** and **constrained**, which is exactly what we want.